 18. Retention of Notes and Data

-18.1 If You are a User, you acknowledge that:
+18.2 If you are a User, you acknowledge that:

-(a) If You breach any of the terms set out in the Mobility Code of Conduct, Mobility may, in its sole discretion, include behavioral notes on Your account for the purpose of providing appropriate notice to Providers of any prior breaches of the Code of Conduct; and
+(a) if you breach any of the terms set out in the Mobility Code of Conduct, Mobility may, in its sole discretion, include behavioural notes on your account for the purpose of providing appropriate notice to Suppliers of any prior breaches of the Code of Conduct; and

-(b) if the Services You receive are provided by a support worker who is part of a larger Provider network, the notes prepared by that support worker and the details of the User’s goals will be stored by Mobility and will be made available to other support workers who are a part of that larger Provider network.
+(b) if the Services you receive are provided by a support worker who is part of a larger Supplier network, the notes prepared by that support worker and the details of the User’s goals may be stored by Mobility and may be made available to other support workers who are a part of that larger Supplier network.

-18.2 By agreeing to these terms You acknowledge that Mobility may:
+18.3 By agreeing to these terms you acknowledge that Mobility may:

 (a) retain the notes and goal details set out in this clause;

-(b) provide the behavioral notes discussed under this clause; and
+(b) provide the behavioural notes as anticipated under this clause; and

 19. Third Party Links and Cookies

-20.1 Mobility may offer promotions and discounts for particular Users or Providers or on particular conditions.
+20.1 Mobility may offer promotions and discounts for particular Users or Suppliers or on particular conditions.